vmbox-online/vmbox.json/README.md

 To contribute a new VM to our list, follow these steps:

 1. Fork this repository.
+2. Use the template.json file from repository.
+This file provides a sample structure that you should follow when adding your VM details.
-2. Add your VM details to the JSON file.
+3. Add your VM details to the JSON file.
+4. Ensure your JSON file is correctly formatted.
-3. Submit a pull request with a detailed description of your VM.
+5. Submit a pull request with a detailed description of your VM.

 ## Contact Us
 For any questions or suggestions, please reach out to us at vmbox@vmbox.online.